 With additional support from the Great Britain Sasakawa Foundation, we were delighted to welcome Muneaki and Takahiko to Oxford from Kyoto.
 Their residency focussed on the traditional Japanese art of kintsugi.
 Kintsugi translates as ‘gold joinery’ and refers to a method of repairing broken ceramics with urushi lacquer, then applying gold powder to the surface to accentuate the repair lines.
 This very visible mending, which celebrates the life story of an object, is quite different from a Western approach to repair which often seeks to hide or disguise damage.
 During their ten-day residency, Muneaki and Takahiko delivered a full public programme of evening events, talks, demonstrations and workshops.
 They worked on donated broken plates and dishes, some of which were accessioned into the Museum’s permanent and education collections.
 Watch the film

 Artists Abigail Booth and Max Bainbridge are Forest + Found, a fine art collaboration that focuses on material and process.
-As VERVE Artists in Residence, Max and Abi's work will be inspired by the archaeology redisplays, looking at the changing forms and functions of objects from prehistory to modern day.
+As VERVE Artists in Residence, Max and Abi's work is inspired by the archaeology redisplays, looking at the changing forms and functions of objects from prehistory to modern day.
 Working with traditional craft methods, Forest + Found produce sculptural wooden objects and large textile pieces inspired by the source material's direct relationship to the landscape and the architectural environment that surrounds it.
 From sourcing wood and dye plants in the forest, to each mark of the hand on an object, their work endeavours to tell a story.
-During their residency, Max and Abi will be inviting artists, makers, teachers, 'suppressed creatives' and everyone in between to be inspired by found materials and to reconsider our relationships with our own objects of use.
-Find out more about the collaboration at http://www.forest-and-found.com and https://www.instagram.com/forestandfound/.
+During their residency, Max and Abi invited artists, makers, teachers, 'suppressed creatives' and everyone in between to be inspired by found materials and to reconsider our relationships with our own objects of use.
+Find out more about the collaboration here and watch their final film installation 'Unearthed'.